ringcentral/ringcentral-api-docs/docs/webinar/index.md

 <a target="_new" class="btn btn-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSfwFYQLx2wTidwcGt3ZEkfnwvUIcrIdshEcH2EYQwTbZUeWyA/viewform?usp=sf_link">Request app graduation</a>

+#### 3. Join the Webinar Partner Developer Program

+Partners wishing to build integrations to be used by RingCentral customers and are promoted within the RingCentral [App Gallery](https://ringcentral.com/apps/) should apply to the Webinar Partner Developer Program in order to receive additional benefits, including a free developer license to RingCentral Webinar.

+<a target="_new" class="btn btn-primary" href="https://forms.gle/dMRNtnuFnonLQgsu7">Join the Webinar Partner Developer Program</a>

 ## What can I use the Webinar API for?

 The RingCentral Webinar API is optimized to help developers and organizations integrate RingCentral Webinars more deeply into the sales and marketing apps they use, such as CRMs, marketing automation tools and event management solutions.
 Using the Webinar API developers can do the following:

 * Create, schedule and manage webinars
 * Register people for an upcoming webinar
-* Initiate an invitation to someone to register
+* Initiate an invitation to someone to help facilitate the webinar as a host, cohost or panelist
-* Manage hosts, co-hosts and participants for a webinar
 * Access a list of attendees for an active or past webinar
 * Access webinar recordings